Yescarta

 Driving and using machines

 Some people may feel tired, dizzy or have some shaking after being given Yescarta.
-If this happens to you, do not drive or use heavy machines until at least 8 weeks after infusion or until your doctor tells you that you have completely recovered.
+Therefore, do not drive or use heavy machines until at least 8 weeks after infusion or until your doctor tells you that you have completely recovered.

 Yescarta contains sodium, dimethyl sulphoxide (DMSO), and residual gentamicin